Alwarthirunagari

-Alwarthirunagiri is a panchayat town in Thoothukudi district in the state of Tamil Nadu, India.
+Alwarthirunagari is a panchayat town in Thoothukudi district in the state of Tamil Nadu, India.

 It is next to Srivaikuntam on the Tirunelveli - Tiruchendur Highway, Tamil Nadu, southern India.
 It's about 31 km from Tirunelveli and 29 km from Tiruchendur, on the banks of the river Tamirabarani.
-Alwarthirunagiri is the birthplace of alwar saint Nammalvar.
+Alwarthirunagari is the birthplace of alwar saint Nammalvar.
 The temple is classified as a "Divya Desam", the 108 temples of Sri Narayana revered by the 12 poet saints, or Alwars.

 Demographics

-As of 2011 India census, Alwarthirunagiri had a population of 9.289.
+As of 2011 India census, Alwarthirunagari had a population of 9.289.
 Males constitute 49% of the population and females 51%.
-Alwarthirunagiri has an average literacy rate of 82%, higher than the national average of 74.4%;
+Alwarthirunagari has an average literacy rate of 82%, higher than the national average of 74.4%;

-As of 2001 India census, Alwarthirunagiri had a population of 8876.
+As of 2001 India census, Alwarthirunagari had a population of 8876.
 Males constitute 48% of the population and females 52%.
-Alwarthirunagiri has an average literacy rate of 78%, higher than the national average of 59.5%; with 50% of the males and 50% of females literate.
+Alwarthirunagari has an average literacy rate of 78%, higher than the national average of 59.5%; with 50% of the males and 50% of females literate.
 11% of the population is under 6 years of age.

 Nammalvar

-Alwarthirunagiri is the birthplace of Nammalvar, one of the 12 Alvars of Vaishnavism.
+Alwarthirunagari is the birthplace of Nammalvar, one of the 12 Alvars of Vaishnavism.
 It is also one of the Nava Tirupathis of South Tamil Nadu.

 Manavala Mamunigal

-Alwarthirunagiri is also the birthplace of Manavala Mamunigal, a major proponent of the Sri Vaishnavism tradition in the 15th century in Tamilnadu.
+Alwarthirunagari is also the birthplace of Manavala Mamunigal, a major proponent of the Sri Vaishnavism tradition in the 15th century in Tamilnadu.